ybai62868/OpenCL_Xilinx-Intel_HeteroCL/docs/GETTING_STARTED.md

 For installation instructions, please see [INSTALL.md](INSTALL.md).

 - [x] Generate Kernel file automatically.
 - [x] Generate Host file automatically.
 - [x] Generate Wrapper file automatically.
 - [x] Runtime system.

-You can use the following HeteroCL code to start the whole pipeline.
+---

-Here is an example of building the KNN-Based Digit Recognition.
+### The whole pipeline

+You can use the following HeteroCL code to start the whole pipeline.Here is an example of building the KNN-Based Digit Recognition.
 You can name it as digitrec_main.py

 ```python
 # Import necessary modules.